wderezin/tips-tricks-workarounds/shell/multiple-application-versions/README.md

 # Managing multiple application version

-See blog article [How To Dynamically Select An Application Version Per Project](https://www.daringway.com/how-to-dynamically-selection-an-application-version/) for details
+See blog article [How to use a Different Application Verison for Each Project](https://www.daringway.com/how-to-use-different-application-versions/) for details